-- Foreign exchange risk.
+• Foreign exchange risk.
 FX risk arises from Client FX dealing and FX mismatch between assets and liabilities.
 Client FX dealing are FX deals done with the CBN Group's clients who wish to hedge their FX exposure.
-A covering trade matching the clients trade with the CBN Group must be placed with an FX market maker to ensure there is no residual Market Risk for the CBN Group.
-The FX mismatch between assets and liabilities arises from the fact that the majority of the CBN Group's funding base is in USD but investment opportunities may be in another currency; and - Interest Rate Risk in the Banking Book ('IRRBB').
-Interest rate risk arises from the existence of mismatches in interest rate exposures or sensitivities between assets and liabilities on the CBN Group's balance sheet.
-The CBN Group funding consists of both non-interest bearing accounts or accounts that do not receive interest when interest rates are below
+A covering trade matching the clients trade with the CBN Group must be placed with an FX market maker to ensure there is no residual Market

-3 Credit Rating not lower than A-1 (Short-term, S&P equivalent)
+Credit Rating not lower than A-1 (Short-term, S&P equivalent)

-4 EBA/GL/2016/07
+FBA/GI/2016/07

-5 Regulation 2018/171
+Regulation 2018/171